akhaman01/FlexiNotes/README.md

 Drag & Drop sticky notes App built with React JS and Appwite.

-Link will be provided here 👉 (LINK) once the video is posted.

 ### Features

 -   Drag and Drop notes anywhere on screen